conda/ceps/cep-00??.md

 Given a directory, recursively scan all its contents (without following symlinks) and sort them by their full path.
 For each entry in the contents table, compute the hash for the concatenation of:
 - UTF-8 encoded bytes of the path, relative to the input directory.
 Backslashes MUST be normalized to forward slashes before encoding.
 - Then, depending on the type:
-    - For regular files, the UTF-8 encoded bytes of an `F` separator, followed by the bytes of its contents.
+    - For regular binary files, the UTF-8 encoded bytes of an `F` separator, followed by the bytes of its contents.
+    - For regular text files, the UTF-8 encoded bytes of an `F` separator, followed by the UTF-8 encoded bytes of its line-ending-normalized contents (`\r\n` replaced with `\n`).
     - For a directory, the UTF-8 encoded bytes of a `D` separator, and nothing else.
     - For a symlink, the UTF-8 encoded bytes of an `L` separator, followed by the UTF-8 encoded bytes of the path it points to.
 Backslashes MUST be normalized to forward slashes before encoding.
 - UTF-8 encoded bytes of the string `-`.